rostenkowski/resize/README.md

 // output requested thumbnail
 void $storage->send(Request $request);
 ```

-For the full API documentation navigate to the `docs/api/` directory and open `index.html` file.

 ## Technical overview
 - The images are stored in regular files in the given directory.